Cottonseed oil cake futures up on upbeat demand

 Magazine Archives

-New Delhi, Jan 4 (PTI) Cottonseed oil cake prices rose by Rs 9.5 to Rs 1,984.5 per quintal in the futures trade Friday after tracking a upbeat trend at the physical markets due to good demand.
-At the National Commodity and Derivatives Exchange, cottonseed oil cake to be delivered in February this year surged by Rs 9.5 or 0.48 per cent to Rs 1,984.5 per quintal, with an open interest of 3,760 lots.
-The rates for the most-traded April was up by a hefty Rs 40.5 or 2.3 per cent to Rs 2,037 per quintal.
-PTI ADI DRR
+New Delhi, Nov 27 (PTI) Cottonseed oil cake prices for December rose by Rs 21 to Rs 1,923 per quintal in the futures trade Tuesday after tracking a upbeat trend at the physical markets due to good demand.
+At the National Commodity and Derivatives Exchange, cottonseed oil cake to be delivered in January next year came down by Rs 16.5 or 0.86 per cent to Rs 1,930 per quintal, with an open interest of 3,760 lots.
+The rates for the most-traded February was up by Rs 16 or 0.83 per cent to Rs 1,947 per quintal.
+PTI ADIADI

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today